geminilabs/site-reviews-v2/readme.txt

 == Changelog ==

-= 1.1.1 (2016-11-30) =
+= 1.1.1 (2016-12-05) =

-* Removed unused ".star-rating" class which conflicted with the woocommerce plugin CSS
+* Remove ".star-rating" class on frontend which conflicts with the woocommerce plugin CSS
 * Added hooks to modify rendered fields/partials HTML

 = 1.1.0 (2016-11-16) =